Today's Articles

 Mon, 07.28.2014

-The First Black Women Leads a Major Sports Union
+The First Black Women Leads a Major American Sports Union

 Michele Roberts

-*On this date in 2014, The National Basketball Players Association elected the first Black woman to lead a major North American sports league union.
+*On this date in 2014, the National Basketball Association Players Association elected the first Black woman to lead a major North American sports league union.

-The process was littered with the NBPA's dysfunction, including a late bid by player agents to push back the vote and further study the finalists or possibly dump them altogether.
-Nevertheless, the vote played out on Monday in Las Vegas, and the union will start to move forward with a leader again.
+The process was marred by the NBPA's dysfunction, including a late bid by player agents to push back the vote and further study the finalists, or possibly even eliminate them.
+Nevertheless, the vote took place on Monday in Las Vegas, and the union will now move forward with a new leader.

 To Become a Lawyer